saurabhs679/AgileMinds-Soen6011summer2023/README.md

 ### Alumni Network:
 Create a dedicated section for alumni who can offer mentorship, advice, and job referrals to current students.
 Alumni can create profiles showcasing their career achievements and connect with other alumni and students.
+It serves as a platform for fostering connections, collaboration, and support among alumni and the institution itself.

 ### Career Advisors:
-Include a role for career advisors who can provide guidance to students on resume building, interview preparation, and career planning.
+Include a role for career advisors who can provide guidance to students on resume building and review, interview preparation, and career planning.
 Career advisors can schedule appointments with students and conduct virtual counselling sessions.

 ### Event Management: